Jarosław Królewski

 Jarosław Królewski (born September 26, 1986) is a Polish entrepreneur, programmer, sociologist, investor, and philanthropist from Hańczowa, Poland.
 He is a researcher and lecturer at the AGH University of Krakow.

-Królewski is a cofounder and chief executive of the software development company Synerise that develops its namesake business intelligence software based on artificial intelligence and big data.
+He was selected as a Young Global Leader by the World Economic Forum in 2025.
+Królewski is a cofounder and chief executive of the software development company Synerise - behavioral Artificial intelligence infrastructure.
 He is also the president and a majority stakeholder of the Polish soccer club Wisła Kraków.
+He has served as an advisor to the Prime Minister of Poland - Donald Tusk (Future Council) and to the President of Poland (Business Council) - Karol Nawrocki since 2026.

 Biography

 Scientific activities

 Królewski graduated from the AGH University of Kraków and the University of Banking and Management in Kraków.
 He completed two fields of study: a master's degree in sociology, and an engineer's degree in computer science.
 He co-created innovative study programs, including social informatics and electronic business, recognized as the most innovative field of study in Poland in 2012 by the Ministry of Science and Higher Education, which led to the AGH receiving a PLN 1 million award for the development of the program.

 Królewski is a research and teaching employee at AGH, where since 2010 he has been conducting classes and lectures on the Internet, mobile technologies, and UX/UI.
 He has been preparing a PhD thesis.
 He is the brand ambassador of the Academy.
 He is also a mentor of the Polish Development Fund network.
 In 2019, on the occasion of the AGH University's 100th anniversary, Królewski was honored the title of "AGH Graduate Junior 2018."

 Królewski is the co-originator of the "Data Science in Business and Administration" doctoral studies organized by the Faculty of Computer Science and Electronic Economy of the Poznań University of Economics.

-He is a co-author of a textbook E-marketing.
+He is a co-author of a book E-marketing.
 Contemporary trends.
-Starter package (2013), and an essay on algorithmic governance Algocracy.
+Starter package (2013), and an Book on algorithmic governance Algocracy.
 How and why artificial intelligence changes everything (with Krzysztof Rybiński, 2023).